-There are several RSPB viewing stations along this stretch of coast and I saw guillemots clinging precariously to the cliffs (doesn’t seem much of a life)
+There are several RSPB viewing stations on the cliffs.
+From one I looked down on a guillemot colony clinging precariously to the cliffs.
+Doesn’t seem much of a life.

-All that rain had turned parts of the path to soup; soup with helpful signage.
+All that rain had turned parts of the path to soup; soup with another helpful sign.

-Beyond Cleator, and after about 11 miles, my back began to ache with the weight of my 30lb rucksack as I began the first long climb of the walk: Dent Hill (1131 feet).
+Beyond Cleator, and after about 11 miles, I began the first long climb of the walk: Dent Hill (1131 feet).
+My back began to ache with the weight of my 30lb rucksack.

-From the summit of Dent the view forward to the Lakeland fells is a fine one.
+From the summit of Dent, the view forward to the Lakeland fells is a fine one.
 But not today.
+As I approached the summit, I walked into low cloud and lost those shortlived views.
 This was my second ascent of Dent and my second in mist with no views whatsoever.
-(In December 2014 I climbed Dent for a third time … in thick mist).
+And then in December 2014, I climbed Dent for a third time … in thick mist.

-After the summit, the rain finally stopped and I descended the far, steep slope into Nannycatch Valley – but try as I might I couldn’t.
+After the summit, I came back down below the cloud layer to descend the far, steep, slippery slope into Nannycatch Valley – but try as I might I couldn’t.
 She was fleet.

-The walk along Nannycatch Beck is a pleasant one as I approached the end of the first day,
+The walk alongside Nannycatch Beck is a pleasant one and, as it was only about 3.30pm, I slowed down as I approached the end of the first day,